ofload/php-tech-task/README.md

 Suggested recipes for lunch API

 ## Time management
-We recommend you to not spend more than 2 hours in this task, but it's up to you how you manage your time to accomplish at least the requirements.
+There is no deadline to do this tech task.
+It's up to you how you manage your time to accomplish at least the requirements.

 ## Assessment